 Link the TBB library using

-A number of examples demonstrating use of TBB and its built-in scheduler is available on Anselm, in the $TBB_EXAMPLES directory.
+A number of examples demonstrating use of TBB and its built-in scheduler is available in the $TBB_EXAMPLES directory.

 $ ml intel $ ml tbb $ cp -a $TBB_EXAMPLES/common $TBB_EXAMPLES/parallel_reduce /tmp/ $ cd /tmp/parallel_reduce/primes $ icc -O2 -DNDEBUG -o primes.x main.cpp primes.cpp -ltbb $ ./primes.x